fenbox/answer-website/blog/best-stackoverflow-internal-alternatives/index.md

 ### Conclusion

-Stack Overflow for Teams set the standard for collaborative knowledge sharing, but teams today demand more control, adaptability, and affordability.
+Stack Overflow Internal set the standard for collaborative knowledge sharing, but teams today demand more control, adaptability, and affordability.

 **Apache Answer** delivers all of these — a community-driven, open-source alternative that empowers teams to own their knowledge and build tailored Q&A experiences.